 She’s the ultimate femme fatale.
 And it’s one of the oldest stories in the world.
 The Beautiful Lady Without Pity.
-The subject of my second-favorite poem by John Keats, which was written 200 years ago, when Keats was just 23.
+(No, for those of you with only rudimentary French, the title doesn’t mean The Beautiful Lady Who Never Says Thank You.)
+The subject of my second-favorite poem by John Keats, which was written in 1819, when Keats was just 23.

 It’s his reworking of a 15th-century French poem of 800 lines, telling a complex story of love and loss.
-Keats throws out all the extraneous characters and globetrotting excesses of the original, boiling it down to a 48-line tale of one bewitched Knight, one beautiful Lady (without pity) and one withery, sedgy marsh where our bewildered hero is dumped by the Lady, after a night (one hopes) of ecstasy in her “Elfin grot.”
+Keats throws out all the extraneous characters and globetrotting excesses of the original, boiling it down to a 48-line tale of one bewitched Knight, one beautiful Lady (without pity) and one withery, sedgy marsh where our bewildered hero is dumped by the Lady, after a night of what one hopes (for his sake, considering how things go for him from there) was unforgettable ecstasy in her “Elfin grot.”

 It’s a poem about becoming caught up in obsessions of one kind or another, and a warning of the unpleasant end that will come from giving in to them and only realizing it much too late–in our Knight’s case, Winter is on its way (“the squirrel’s granary is full”), and, inside and outside, he’s lost and alone in the dreary and cold weeds.
 Oh, dear.
 It’s probably not going to end well for him.
 Just as it didn’t end well for all the other “pale kings and princes” who’d been enthralled by the Lady.
 “Tale as old as time.”
 As they say.